HashMapsData2Value/AlgorandFAQ/README.md

 Algorand uses a specific kind of Proof-of-Stake (PoS) in its block proposal and consensus mechanism which makes it far more efficient that not just the wildly inefficient Proof-of-Work, but also other blockchains that rely on PoS.

-## Where can I talk to other Algonauts?
+## I want to stay up to date on the latest, and talk to other Algonauts.
+Where do I go?

 **Reddit:**
 - [/r/AlgorandOfficial](https://www.reddit.com/r/AlgorandOfficial): The subreddit for official news and question, and is intentionally kept "serious" to ensure pertinent information gets out to the community.